-- (a) Whenever exemptions from the Board's jurisdiction is claimed based on an assertion of the practice of religious ministry as stated in C.R.S. § 12-43-215(1), the Board shall consider factors, including but not limited to those listed below, which, taken together and placed within the context of the incident in question, would tend to reasonably indicate that the person seeking the exemption was engaged in the practice of religion ministry.
+- (a) Whenever an exemption from the Board's jurisdiction is claimed based on an assertion of the practice of religious ministry as stated in C.R.S. § 12-43-215(1), the Board shall consider factors, including but not limited to those listed below, which, taken together and placed within the context of the incident in question, would tend to reasonably indicate that the person seeking the exemption was engaged in the practice of religious ministry.
 Before taking action on a complaint, the Board shall consider the following factors and other information that indicates the person claiming exemption was not engaged in the practice of religious ministry at the time of the alleged violation of the statute.
-If the Board determines that this exemption applies, and the Licensee was practicing religious ministry, the Board will have no jurisdiction to take any further action on the complaint. - (b) In determining whether the practice of psychotherapy has occurred, the Board analyzes activities and the basic nature of the interaction among the persons involved.
-The analysis focuses on what occurred, on how it occurred, and on why it occurred.
+If the Board determines that this exemption applies, and the Licensee was practicing religious ministry, The Board will have no jurisdiction to take any further action on the complaint. - (b) In determining whether or not the practice of psychotherapy has occurred, the Board analyzes activities and the basic nature of the interaction among the persons involved.
+The analysis focuses on what occurred, on how it occurred, and on why it occurred. - (c) Factors. - (1) Whether the client or guardian had received notice or reasonably understood that the therapy in question was a part of religious practice/ministry. - (2) Whether the client or guardian was seeking therapy from a religious organization to which the complainant belonged at any time. - (3) Whether a written agreement or disclosure existed that stated that the therapy in question was part of religious practice/belief. - (4) Whether the therapy services were conducted in a house of worship or on property belonging to a religious organization. - (5) Whether the provider of the therapy services normally represents him or herself as a religious official who is counseling as part of a religious ministry. - (6) Whether the therapy services were part of an on-going relationship, formed because the provider is spiritual counselor to the client.